ranranrunforit/GAIA-Agent/README.md

 # GAIA-Agent

-Create a agent and Evaluate its performance using a subset of the level 1 questions of the validation set from GAIA.
+Create an agent and Evaluate its performance using a subset of the level 1 questions of the validation set from GAIA.

 Score 50% on the GAIA benchmark.